DallanQ/lost_ruins_of_arnak/QA.md

 [how-many-turns-can-you-take-per-roundjust-two](https://boardgamegeek.com/thread/2627899/how-many-turns-can-you-take-per-roundjust-two)

 > How many turns can you take per round... just two?
-I am assuming just 2 since you have two meeples, although, I guess there are other things to do that do not require meeples to be assigned to a spot?
+Is it just 2, since I have two meeples.
+Although, are there other things to do that do not require meeples to be assigned to a spot?

 While you have two meeples, your turns are not limited to just two actions.
 You can take one main action per turn, plus an unlimited number of free actions.
 As noted in the rulebook,